 Complete the housing application by logging into your CheckMarq student account and clicking on the Next Step link and “Select Housing Preferences.”
-After you have paid your deposit, the housing forms will be unlocked.
+Two or three days after you have paid your deposit, the housing forms will be unlocked.
 Keep the following in mind:

 To better plan for our incoming class and allocate resources accordingly, you will be asked a small number of questions about yourself.
 The information collected will be used in aggregate and not individually identifiable.
 Complete the demographic survey through the Next Step link by answering each question as you are best able.

 Submit the required immunization and tuberculosis forms online through CheckMarq and the Next Step link.
 Once you select "I am ready," all health forms will unlock.
 The university will suspend course registration if this information is not submitted.